lxvm/AutoBZ.jl/docs/src/pages/app/self_energy.md

 Depending on the amount of data necessary to represent the self-energy, there are different data file formats for scalar and matrix-valued self energies.
 Within matrix-valued self energies.
-There is also a special case diagonal matrices.
+There is also a special case for diagonal matrices.

 #### Scalar